ShmidtAlex/rwv/README.md

   - setup date picker disallowing not to choose expired dates
   - ~setup validation for date picker~
   - add checking if all filed are empty, form submit shouldn't work too
+  - set beautiful styles for components and error handlers